kanchi9390/Assignment-1/Part 2: General Programming Questions/Web Technologies.md

 ##### 1.Server-Side Configuration:
 .
 Ensure that your server is configured to include the appropriate CORS headers.
 This is typically done on the server side, depending on the server framework you are using (e.g., Express.js for Node.js, Django for Python).
 ##### 2.Allowing Specific Origins:
 .
-Set the Access-Control-Allow-Origin header to the specific origins that are allowed to access the resource.
+Set the `Access-Control-Allow-Origin` header to the specific origins that are allowed to access the resource.
 For example:
 ```
 Access-Control-Allow-Origin: https://example.com
 ```
 ##### 3. Handling Preflight Requests:
 .
 For certain types of requests (e.g., requests with certain methods or custom headers), the browser sends a preflight request (HTTP OPTIONS) to check if the actual request is allowed.
 Ensure your server responds correctly to preflight requests.
 ##### 4. Credentials:
 .
-If your application requires credentials (e.g., cookies, HTTP authentication) to be included in cross-origin requests, set the Access-Control-Allow-Credentials header to true.
+If your application requires credentials (e.g., cookies, HTTP authentication) to be included in cross-origin requests, set the `Access-Control-Allow-Credentials` header to `true`.
 Additionally, ensure that the client includes the withCredentials option in its requests.
 ##### 5. CORS Middleware:
 .
 Some web frameworks provide middleware or plugins to handle CORS automatically.
 For example, Express.js has the cors middleware for this purpose.
 Here's an example of how you can handle CORS in an Express.js application using the `cors` middleware: